ThePhenomenon1/ThePhenomenon1/README.md

 Over 8 400 hours of computer programming - 922 days later - I am a Python/JavaScript Software Developer.

 I have deployed my multi-tier Django Application, on the powerful Railway cloud platform.
-This is a real-World Boutique built with a Postgres database and Redis.
-Powered by Amazon Web Services.
+This is an ecommerce Boutique built with a Postgres database and Redis.
+Powered by AWS.
 It features:-

 <br>
 WEB ANALYTICS (Business lead generation reports, driving online sales, raising brand awareness; User behaviour Analysis).